dalong0514/selfstudy/003Paper/2024054Thats-Interesting.md

 Third, an audience will consider a proposition to be non-interesting if, instead of denying some aspect of their assumption-ground, the proposition denies the whole assumption-ground. (e.g.: ‘Social factors have no effect on a person's behaviour.')
 In effect, the proposition is saying to its audience: ‘Everything that seems to be the case is not the case at all'.
 ‘Everything you always thought was true is really false.'
 Phenomenology is completely contrary to Ontology.
 The audience's response to propositions of this type will be: ‘That's absurd!'

-328 Murray S. Davis

 Why would anyone bother to assert a non-interesting proposition?
 Non-interesting social theories are often asserted on purpose by those who think that the business of social scientists is merely to assert any theory that can be derived and confirmed according to the text-book rules of theory construction and verification.
 Actually, the ‘Mediocre' in the social sciences (and probably the natural sciences too) can be defined as those who take the text-book rules of scientific procedures too literally and too exclusively.
 It should be clear from the above discussion that those who lack what is called ‘the creative spark' are in fact those who fail to take into account the assumption-ground of their audience.

 But even the ‘Stars' of social science sometimes assert propositions found to be non-interesting.
 Why should this ever be the case?
 Besides the occasional fall of the Stars themselves into mediocrity, the fault may lie not in the Stars, but in their audience.
 Propositions are interesting or uninteresting only in relation to the assumption-ground of some audience.
 If an audience finds a proposition asserted by a reputable social scientist to be obvious or irrelevant or absurd, it may be because the proposition has come to the attention of an audience other than the one to whom it was originally intended.
 A proposition which merely affirms a particular assumption, is irrelevant to any assumption, or annihilates the whole assumption-ground, or one audience may have been formulated to deny a particular assumption, be relevant to some assumption, or harmonize with the whole assumption-ground, of another audience.
 It is a common occurrence today for an out-group audience to monitor accidentally propositions originally directed towards an in-group audience.
 The academic world today is composed of specialized sub-worlds (disciplines) which are growing increasingly distinct both from each other and from the common-sense world (Berger and Luckmann, 1966), but which are also attempting to translate their internally generated propositions both to other disciplines and to the common-sense world.
 An audience which encounters one of these interdisciplinary or popularized propositions is likely to find it non-interesting because this proposition had not been specifically designed to take the assumptions of this new audience into account.

 #### 2. Complicating social factors

 If an audience will find interesting any proposition which attacks the assumption they hold about its topic, then presumably all one would have to do to assert an interesting proposition is, first, to specify what the audience assumption about any topic is, and, second, to come up with a proposition which refutes it.
-Unfortunately, whereas it is usually easy to come up with a proposition which refutes an audience assumption (one need

-That's Interesting!
-329

-simply refer to the foregoing index of interesting propositions); it is usually difficult to specify precisely what this potentially deniable audience assumption is.
+Unfortunately, whereas it is usually easy to come up with a proposition which refutes an audience assumption (one need simply refer to the foregoing index of interesting propositions); it is usually difficult to specify precisely what this potentially deniable audience assumption is.

 Specifying an audience assumption about a topic is usually difficult because this assumption is not necessarily a unitary thing.
 Since Marx, we have been aware that any division within the social base of theoretical assumption-ground may cause a division within the theoretical assumption-ground itself.
 As an audience is often segmented along various social lines, the assumption about a topic held by one audience segment is likely to be at variance with the assumption about that topic held by another audience segment.
 In order to clarify the difficulties involved in specifying an audience assumption, let us consider a few of the most important audience segments whose assumptions must be taken into account by anyone who wants to assert a proposition which all members of his intended audience will find interesting.